edwardcrichton/ox-terms-js-date/README.md

 Date.DATE_SUB(date,interval,unit);
 new Date().DATE_SUB(interval,unit);
 ```
-where unit is one of:
+where 'unit' is one of:

 ```
 "MILLISECOND"